 ‘Can two people walk together without agreeing on the direction?’
 Amos 3:3 NLT

-Having the right relationships will help you to soar in life; they’re like wind beneath your wings.
+Having the right relationships will help you to soar in life; they’re like the wind beneath your wings.
 But the wrong relationships will drag you down; they’re like a ball and chain around your feet.
 To know which relationships are good for you and which are not, here are three guidelines:

 (1) When a relationship is not working, acknowledge it.
 Sometimes you must cut your losses.
 The old saying goes, ‘When you’re in a hole, stop digging!’
 Accept the fact that sometimes your efforts are not enough and that you can’t help everyone.
 Releasing someone doesn’t mean they will never get better; it just means that God is more qualified to help them than you are.